-{\em b) Efficiency comparison.} We record the performance of the two proposed algorithms in the 7-DOF WAM experiments in comparison with the GPMP2 baseline in Table \ref{tab:computation_time}.
-The table shows that the computational time for GPMP2 is much faster compared with GVI-MP.
-This is because that even though GVI-MP leverages the factorized factors and the prior close-form solutions, it optimizes directly over the joint distributions distribution, which is a much larger problem.
-In the 7-DOF example, for $50$ support states, GPMP2 has $700=14*50$ variables while GVI-MP has $10500 = 14*14*50+14*50$.
-However, we find that PGCS-MP is much more efficient and is comparable to the GPMP2 baseline method in terms of the computation time, considering the scale of the problem it is solving.
-This arises because, in PGCS-MP, the trajectory distribution is parameterized using the underlying LTV-SDE system $(A_t, a_t, B_t)$, rather than the parameterization of the joint support state distribution.
-Another more important reason is that the approximation of the nonlinear state cost using a quadratic function in PGCS-MP, as opposed to the GH-quadrature estimation employed in GVI-MP.
-This distinction results in solving a linear covariance steering problem with a closed-form solution at each iteration, as demonstrated in Theorem \ref{thm:Qrk}.
+{\em b) Implementation Time Comparison.} We record the performance of the two proposed algorithms in the $7$-DOF WAM experiments compared to the GPMP2 baseline in Tab. \ref{tab:computation_time}.
+We observe that the computational time for GPMP2 is much faster than GVI-MP's.
+This is because even though GVI-MP leverages the factorized factors and the prior close-form solutions, it optimizes directly over the joint distribution, which is a much larger problem.
+In the $7$-DOF example, for $50$ support states, GPMP2 has $700=14\times50$ variables while GVI-MP has $10500 = 14\times14\times50+14\times50$.

+The PCS-MP is much more efficient and comparable to the GPMP2 baseline method in terms of computation time, considering the scale of the problem it solves.
+This is because in PCS-MP, the trajectory distribution is parameterized using the underlying LTV-SDE system $(A_t, a_t, B_t)$, rather than the parameterization of the joint support state distribution.
+Another reason is the approximation of the nonlinear state cost using a quadratic function in PCS-MP, as opposed to the GH-quadrature estimation employed in GVI-MP.
+PCS-MP leverages this local approximation around a nominal trajectory and solves a linear covariance steering problem with a closed-form solution at each iteration.